Deepaknehra14/assessment-project/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-The main aim of this project is to provide a user-friendly interface to the users so that they do not face any difficulty while fetching some information about the railways like....
+The main aim of this project is to provide a user-friendly interface to the users so that they do not face any difficulty while fetching some information about the railways ....

 #End-points integrated:
 1. Fetching the information about the train's route.